abitwitch/whackberry/README.md

 8. Copy the contents of the `ir-receiver-code.py` to `code.py`
 9. Create a new file at the top level called `private_key.json` and put the json contents in it generated when setting up the Infrared Transmitter

+#### 2.11: Copy over the utility script
+1. `mkdir ~/utilities`
+2. Copy `utilities/exportbackup.sh` from this repo to `~/utilities/exportbackup.sh` on the raspberry pi
+3. `sudo chmod +x ~/utilities/exportbackup.sh`

 ### 3.00: Finish system init (offline)
 Only perform these steps when you're done setting up the device and ready to never connected to the internet again
 1. If the SD card is still in the Raspberry Pi you were using for setup, move it to the offline Raspberry Pi Zero.
 2. Use system for 5-10 minutes to generate entopy (try `ninvaders`)
+3. `mkdir ~/mydata`
-3. Set up password manager
+4. Set up password manager
    1. Generate key
       1. `gpg --gen-key`
       2. Real name: user
       3. Email: [empty]
       4. `O` for okay
-      5. Enter a password (this will be the master password for the password manager)
+      5. Enter a password (this will be the master password for the password manager).
+Make sure it is a secure password and do not share it.
       6. Note the id of the key.
 This will be a lond alphanumberic sequence right above "uid"
    2. Set key to never expire
       1. `gpg --edit-key key-id-as-noted-above`